Procedure 4.5.1 - Student Employees

 Immediate dismissal may occur when, in the judgment of the supervisor or departmental administrator, continuation of employment would be damaging to the nature of operation for the individual department or the college at large.
 Such dismissal requires written notice to the student.
 All student employment termination requires notification to the Business Office and to the Financial Aid Office.

-The following are grounds for disciplinary action and dismissal:
+The following are grounds for disciplinary action and/or termination of the student worker position:

 1. Tardiness